-You’ve probably been in the Comforter vs Duvet battle before—which one is right?
-Is there even a difference?
+You’ve probably been in the Duvet vs battle before—which one is right?
+What is a duvet cover?
+What is a comforter?
+Is there even a difference between duvet and comforter?
 What are the pros and cons?
 Which one is better for your own needs?
 Do you have to rotate them out seasonally?
 Why does “duvet” have to sound so pretentious?

 These are all excellent questions.